Okra Nutrition, Benefits, Uses, Recipes and Side Effects

 In Ayurvedic medicine, this veggie is said to have a moistening effect on the body, which makes it a good choice for balancing the dryness often experienced by someone with a Vata dosha.
 In the East, the unripened fruit and leaves have a lengthy history of use in traditional medicine as an ingredient in pain-relieving poultices.

-1. Good Source of Calcium and Magnesium
+1. Good source of calcium and magnesium

 In addition to healthy bones, calcium is needed to regulate heart rhythms, blood pressure and cholesterol levels.
 It also helps with muscle function and nerve-signaling functions.

-The soluble fiber within okra helps naturally reduce cholesterol and, therefore, can help decrease the chance of developing issues such as cardiovascular disease, according to the Journal of Food Processing & Technology.
+The soluble fiber within okra nutrition helps naturally reduce cholesterol and, therefore, can help decrease the chance of developing issues such as cardiovascular disease, according to the Journal of Food Processing & Technology.

-Specifically, it’s loaded with pectin fiber, which can help reduce high blood cholesterol simply by modifying the creation of bile within the intestines.
-As a result, it’s considered one of the top cholesterol-lowering foods.
-A scientific review published in 2018 in the International Journal of Nutrition and Food Sciences points out that nearly half of the contents of okra pods are soluble fiber in the form of gums and pectins.
+A scientific review published in 2018 in the International Journal of Nutrition and Food Sciences pointed out that nearly half of the contents of okra pods are soluble fiber in the form of gums and pectins.

 In addition, the mucilage of okra binds excess cholesterol and toxins found in the bile acids, making it easier for the liver to eliminate them.
 The mucilage also has other medicinal applications when used as a plasma replacement or blood volume expander.

-Okra pods are a fantastic source of vitamin A and beta-carotene, as well vitamin C, which are important nourishment for sustaining healthy eyesight (along with healthy skin).
+Okra pods are a good source of vitamin A and beta-carotene, as well vitamin C, which are important nourishment for sustaining healthy eyesight (along with healthy skin).
 Additionally, this nourishment may help inhibit eye-associated illnesses, such as macular degeneration.

-4. Good Source of Protein
+4. Good source of protein

 Okra nutrition benefits are so plentiful that it’s been called the “perfect villager’s vegetable” due to its dietary fiber and distinct seed protein balance of both lysine and tryptophan amino acids.